Thomas M. Tripp

 Workplace Conflict (including revenge and forgiveness)

-Decoster, S., Camps, J., Stouten, J., Vandevyvere, L., & Tripp, T.M. (in press).
+Decoster, S., Camps, J., Stouten, J., Vandevyvere, L., & Tripp, T.M.
+(2013).
 Standing by your organization: The impact of organizational identification and abusive supervision on followers’ perceived cohesion and tendency to gossip.
 Journal of Business Ethics.

 Cox, S., Bennett, R.J., Tripp, T.M. & Aquino, K. (2012).
 An empirical test of forgiveness and reconciliation motives' effects on employees' health and well-being.
 Journal of Occupational Health Psychology, 17, 330-340.